SHARV-like/Node-with-Database-SQL-/README.md

-##few issues : remove that part which doesn't involved in insertion of 100 users
+## few issues : remove that part which doesn't involved in insertion of 100 users

+## rest all set

 # User Management CRUD App